dumbmatter/dumbmatter.com/src/posts/a-preliminary-review-of-cinnamon.md

     </li>

     <li class="comment odd alt thread-odd thread-alt depth-1" id="comment-2412">
     <p>Mint 12 was the first I installed on my Hard Drive, and I miss it now that I replaced it with the Debian Edition.
 I like all the Mints, and now am experinmenting with Mint 10 from a flash drive.
 While I was trying Mint 7, I noticed it was virtually impossible to get authentication to add software.
 Maybe that was peculiar to Mint 7 and has since been resolved, but that alone would be enough to steer me away from any OS.
 It took me a long time to overcome obstacles to installing downloaded programs in Windows 7, and also using some programs I had used in earlier editions of Windows.
 I tried following the advice in forums, but unfortunately nothing worked.
 I expect that one of these editions of Mint will be my last OS; perhaps 13 will be the one.
-Windows still has some proprietary programs that can&#8217;t be used in any other program, and has plans to altogether drop one that I have used extensively in the past.
+Windows still has some proprietary programs that can't be used in any other program, and has plans to altogether drop one that I have used extensively in the past.
 For a long time I had to use the program in Safe Mode, then it finally started working.
 So I have a project to convert tons of files to an open source format.
 The best programs I see myself using in the future have come from Open Source.
 Thanks for the great work in Linux Mint and keep it up.</p>
     <p><cite>Comment by Ron Dupler &#8212; February 28, 2012 @ <a href="#comment-2412">8:19 pm</a></cite> </p>
     </li>